Masterpiece Story: My Bed by Tracey Emin

 My Bed is an iconic and seminal artwork by British artist Tracey Emin.
-It was conceived over 20 years ago.
-Despite its age it is still one of contemporary art’s most striking depictions of vulnerability.
+It was created over 20 years ago and despite its age, it is still one of contemporary art’s most striking depictions of vulnerability.

-It is a box frame wooden bed with a mattress and white linens (stained).
-Strewn beside the bed, on a blue carpet, are various objects: a side-table, empty vodka bottles, slippers, underwear, cigarette packs, a snuffed-out candle, condoms, a cuddly toy, polaroid selfies, take-away sauce packets etc.
+It is a box-frame wooden bed with a mattress and white linen (stained).
+Strewn beside the bed, on a blue carpet, are various objects: a side-table, empty vodka bottles, slippers, underwear, cigarette packs, a snuffed-out candle, condoms, a cuddly toy, polaroid selfies, take-away sauce packets, etc.

-Originally My Bed was made in Emin’s Waterloo council flat in 1998.
-First, it travelled to Tokyo and then New York.
-Next, My Bed became famous – during the 1999 Turner Prize exhibition.
-Now, it is on a long term loan to the Tate, following its purchase by a private collector in 2014.
+Originally, My Bed was made in Tracey Emin’s Waterloo council flat in 1998.
+First, it traveled to Tokyo and then to New York.
+Next, My Bed became famous during the 1999 Turner Prize exhibition.
+Now, it is on a long-term loan to the Tate, following its purchase by a private collector in 2014.

 Beds often feature in artworks, with, most often, a nude posed on top.
-Before My Bed no one had ever displayed a bed as the art object itself.
+Robert Rauschenberg created a work titled Bed, which was made from old bed sheets, pillows, and a quilt.
+However, it was all put inside a frame and hung on the wall.
+Before My Bed, no one had ever displayed a bed as an art object itself.
 It is a portrait of a young woman, devoid of, and made by, the woman herself.
-My bed is not a representation of an object, such as with paintings or sculpture.
+My Bed is not a representation of an object, as it is with paintings or sculptures.
 Rather, it is the art object in and of itself.

-Tracey Emin was part of the group of artists in the late 1980s that came to be known as “the Young British Artists,” which included artists such as Damien Hirst.
-The YBAs would exhibit together and were known for their innovation, shock tactics and entrepreneurial attitude.
+Tracey Emin was part of a group of artists in the late 1980s that came to be known as the Young British Artists, which included artists such as Damien Hirst.
+The YBAs would exhibit together and were known for their innovation, shock tactics, and entrepreneurial attitude.
 It is in this context that My Bed was created.

 My Bed is also related to the idea of “found objects” in art.
-From 1912 Picasso would incorporate things like newspapers into his cubist collages.
-Artists like Henry Moore, who collected bones and flints as natural sculptures, and Salvador Dali, who modified found objects for his work, also used found objects.
+Since 1912, Picasso would incorporate things like newspapers into his Cubist collages.
+Various artists used found objects, like Henry Moore, who collected bones and flints as natural sculptures, and Salvador Dali, who modified found objects for his artworks.

 My Bed Is Personal but Nonetheless Art

-Now, My bed is over twenty years old.
-Emin precisely puts it back together whenever it is shown.
-She describes this process as quite painful, as it requires her to revisit a past-version of herself.
+Now, My bed is over 20 years old.
+Emin puts it back together precisely, whenever it is shown.
+She describes this process as quite painful, as it requires her to revisit a past version of herself.

 Like almost all artists Emin’s personal life informs her work.
-However the extent to which her art is confessional is something that distinguishes her.
+However, the extent to which her art is confessional is something that makes her stand out.

-Nonetheless, integrity is vital for her artwork.
-Emin turned down the £1 million insurance money and declined to remake the artwork, when her (also seminal) piece Everybody I have ever slept with was destroyed in a fire.
+Nonetheless, integrity is vital for her artworks.
+Emin turned down the £1 million insurance money and declined to remake another of her seminal pieces Everybody I have ever slept with when it was destroyed in a fire.

 My Bed did not win the 1999 Turner Prize but the media sensation it stirred launched Emin’s glittering career.
-Shamefully, it was more gossip than a critical debate of her art that informed much of the early response.
+Shamefully, much of the early response to her art was gossip rather than a critical debate of her work.

 It has taken a long time for art critics to accept the influence of Emin.
 When My Bed went up for auction in 2014 it was undervalued by over £1 million.

-Shocking art has always had an important place in art history, for example the Impressionists.
+Shocking art has always had an important place in art history, for example, the Impressionists weren’t appreciated from the very beginning.
 Often, seminal works are shocking by definition.

 Tracey Emin – Commander of the Most Excellent Order of the British Empire

-Emin’s magnificently skilled artwork includes needlework, sculpture, photography, drawing, painting, video and installation.
+Emin’s magnificent oeuvre includes sculpture, photography, needlework, drawing, painting, video, and installation.
 She regularly donates to charity and would describe herself as a feminist (although she would not say she makes feminist art).
 Queen Elizabeth II awarded Emin a CBE in 2013 for her contributions to art.